 Lemon twist, for garnish

-1. Fill a mixing glass or cocktail shaker halfway full with cracked ice.
-Add everything but the twist.
+1. Fill a cocktail shaker or mixing glass halfway full with cracked ice.
+Add the gin, Chartreuse, and vermouth.
 Stir well.

 Strawberry slice, for garnish

 1. Fill a mixing glass or cocktail shaker halfway full with cracked ice.
-Add our trio.
+Add all but the lone strawberry.
 Stir well.